nirdeshbandi/Border_Crossing_Entry_Dashboard/README.md

 # Border_Crossing_Entry_Dashboard
-Dashboard Preparation Using Power BI and Power Query The Dashboard is about the U.S border in which it tells about the major differences in among two different countries(Canada,Maxico) involving different states,port values etc.
+Dashboard Preparation Using Power BI and Power Query.

+The Dashboard is about the U.S border in which it tells about the major differences in among two different countries(Canada,Maxico) involving different states,port values etc.

 Desktop preview of the Dashboard